qyx268/astrodatapy/docs/astrodatapy/index.rst

 *************************
-astrodatapy Documentation
+AstroDataPy Documentation
 *************************

 This is the documentation for astrodatapy.

-.. include:: ../../astrodatapy/data/README.rst
+.. include:: ../../README.rst

 Examples
 =============